citp/privacy-policy-historical/s/st/stu/stuccu.ca.md

 5.4 We may share your Personal Information with our third party service providers and partners, to assist us with our business operations and to provide our Site to you and other users.
 Such information may be transferred to other countries.
 We use commercially reasonable efforts to only engage or interact with third party service providers and partners that post a privacy policy governing their processing of Personal Information (see below).

-5.5 We may disclose your Personal Information or any information you submitted via the Site if we have a good faith belief that disclosure of such information is helpful or reasonably necessary to: (i) comply with any applicable law, regulation, legal process or governmental request; (ii) enforce our User Agreement and EULA, including investigations of potential violations thereof; (iii) detect, prevent, or otherwise address fraud or security issues; or (iv) protect against harm to the rights, property or safety of Stuccu.com, our users, yourself or the public.
+5.5 We may disclose your Personal Information or any information you submitted via the Site if we have a good faith belief that disclosure of such information is helpful or reasonably necessary to: (i) comply with any applicable law, regulation, legal process or governmental request; (ii) enforce our User Agreement and EULA, including investigations of potential violations thereof; (iii) detect, prevent, or otherwise address fraud or security issues; or (iv) protect against harm to the rights, property or safety of Stuccu.ca, our users, yourself or the public.

 5.6 Sharing the information: Information about our customers is an important part of our business, and we are not in the business of selling it to others.
-We share customer information only as described below and with subsidiaries Stuccu.com, controls that either are subject to this Privacy Notice or follow practices at least as protective as those described in this Privacy Notice.
+We share customer information only as described below and with subsidiaries Stuccu.ca, controls that either are subject to this Privacy Notice or follow practices at least as protective as those described in this Privacy Notice.

 5.6.1 **Affiliated Businesses We Do Not Control** : We work closely with affiliated businesses.
-In some cases, such as Marketplace sellers, these businesses operate stores at Stuccu.com or sell offerings to you at Stuccu.com.
+In some cases, such as Marketplace sellers, these businesses operate stores at Stuccu.ca or sell offerings to you at Stuccu.ca.
 In other cases, we operate stores, provide services, or sell product lines jointly with these businesses.

 5.6.2 **Third-Party Service Providers** : We employ other companies and individuals to perform functions on our behalf.
 Examples include fulfilling orders, delivering packages, sending postal mail and e-mail, removing repetitive information from customer lists, analyzing data, providing marketing assistance, providing search results and links (including paid listings and links), processing credit card payments, and providing customer service.
 They have access to personal information needed to perform their functions, but may not use it for other purposes.